jonlpersson/ed-latimore/site/_posts/2017-02-21-1-year-to-change-your-life-in-10-simple-steps.md

 9. Prepare for it to be difficult
 10. Have patience

-> It's a new dawn, it's a new day, it's a new life for me and I'm feeling good\!
+> It's a new dawn, it's a new day, it's a new life for me and I'm feeling good!
 >
 >
 > \-Nina Simone